pointnetwork/internal-docs/Point Chain/Tokenomics/Lock tokenomics.md

 9. Add Hook to calculate correct tokens withdraw amount `shares / Lock period coefficient`
 10. Check if recalculated shares does not affect anything else in application in an unexpected way.
 11. Create a `Cli api` & `RPC` to get `DelegatorLock` values, `staked tokens amount`, `LockEnd`, `LockLength`.
+12. Prepare protobuf files and validations
-12. Write module tests.
+13. Write module tests.
-13. Write application level tests
+14. Write application level tests
-14. Application update module for backward compatibility.
+15. Application update module for backward compatibility.
-15. Register module in a Point Application.
+16. Register module in a Point Application.